-The Board of Statutory Auditors is responsible for compliance with the law and with the Articles of Association.
-It ensures that the principles of correct administration are applied, and specifically that the internal control and risk management system, and the organisational, administrative and accounting procedures, are adequate and properly functioning.
+The Board of Statutory Auditors is responsible for the obligations established by the applicable law, and particularly for ensuring that the law and the articles of association are observed, the principles of correct administration are applied, and that the organisational structure, the internal control system and the organisational, administrative and accounting system are adequate.
+It also ensures that the corporate governance rules set forth in the Code are correctly applied.